ammrat13/ammrat13.github.io/_posts/2025-07-04-fast_cubic_evaluation.md

     a2 --> Output
 </pre>
 <figcaption>
 Data-flow graph of the na&iuml;ve cubic evaluation algorithm.
-The
-<code class="language-plaintext highlighter-rouge">*</code>
-nodes multiply their two inputs, while the
+The "*" nodes multiply their two inputs, while the "+" nodes add them.
+Furthermore, the input
-<code class="language-plaintext highlighter-rouge">+</code>
-nodes add them.
-Furthermore, the input @@x@@ is duplicated and used in multiple places.
+@@x@@ is duplicated and used in multiple places.
 </figcaption>
 </figure>